 - A SERIES OF CONSULTATIONS: Scheduled Research Consultations with a Librarian for the same assignment, paper, topic, or instructional purpose are available up to 2 sessions, or 2 hours per semester.

-- EXTENSIVE SUPPORT: Extensive Research Consultation with a Librarian for a thesis, dissertation, capstone, or grant can be scheduled, totaling 4 hours of consultations a semester.
+- EXTENSIVE SUPPORT: Extensive Research Consultation with a Librarian for a thesis, dissertation, capstone, or grant can be scheduled.

 All services are staffing dependent and will be offered within the Reference Department’s scheduled hours.

 You may sign up online for a consultation with a Librarian.
 Research consultations are only available by appointment.
 If none of the available appointment times work for you, please email firstname.lastname@example.org to arrange a mutually suitable meeting time.